|

 imediately of anything or anyone who was getting in the

-way of completing the modifications by the goal date in
+way of completing the modifications by the goal date of

 September.
 NAVAIR engineers determined that the steel